Foreign Direct Investment Regulation in Ukraine

 What approvals are needed before a foreign investor can operate?

+This depends on the sector.
 Minimum requirements: state registration of the legal entity, tax registration, and bank account opening (4–8 weeks total).
 Regulated sectors additionally require sector-specific licenses — which can take 1–6 months depending on the regulator and sector complexity.
 We map all required approvals and build them into the transaction timeline.
-See → Market Entry.

 When should regulatory analysis be conducted?